LivePersonInc/developer-center/pages/documents/RichMessaging/StructuredContent/Introduction-to-Structured-Content.md

 #### Metadata

-Metadata is a list of predefined objects that can be sent back to the agent and be used in reporting.
+Metadata is a list of predefined objects that can be sent back to the agent / bot and be used in reporting / analysis.
 Metadata can be defined in the header section of the request or inside a click block.
-For a more in depth guide on how metadata in Structured Content works, please refer to the [Conversation Metadata guide](guides-conversation-metadata-guide.html).
+For a more in depth guide on how metadata in Structured Content works, please refer to the [Conversation Metadata guide](messaging-agent-sdk-conversation-metadata-guide.html).

 When creating the JSON structure, the metadata ExternalID that will be returned to LiveEngage when an element in the card is clicked, also needs to be defined.